chibyhq/Lutte/README.md

 # Lutte

-Lutte is a generic game data server that supports team-based coopetitive events
+**Lutte** is a generic game data server that supports team-based coopetitive events.